EconometricInstitute/feb22012-programming-website/data/week2/3-errors-and-exceptions.md

 Other types of exceptions **must** be caught or declared in the method header using `throws`.
 These are called **checked exceptions**, such as the `IOException` and the `FileNotFoundException`.
 Some problems are so severe that they will stop your program if they occur.
 These are called `Error` instead of `Exception`, such as the `OutOfMemoryError` and `StackOverflowError`.

-When unchecked exception can occur in your program, your program will compile without problems and when something goes wrong, the error will typically not be handled and your program stops displaying an exception.
+When an unchecked exception can occur in your program, your program will compile without problems and when something goes wrong, the error will typically not be handled and your program stops displaying an exception.
 With checked exceptions, we have to make sure that their are either handled using a `try-catch`, or delegate the responsibility to handle them using a
 `throws` keyword in the method header.